Pharmacology

 PHARM 140: Pharmacology II

 Introduces the study of the properties, effects and therapeutic value of the primary agents in the major drug categories.
-Upon completion, students should be able to place major drugs into correct therapeutic categories and identify indications, side effects and trade and generic names.
+Upon completion, students should be able to place major drugs into correct therapeutic categories and identify indications, side effects and trade and generic medication names.

 PHARM 141: Pharmacology III